eduardoeof/Gollum/README.md

 ```
 fatal error: 'try!' expression unexpectedly raised an error: Gollum.GollumError.VersionSyntaxError("ABTest case expression must have name and probability values splitted by : (e.g. \"MyTestCaseA:0.5\")")
 ```
-During an A/B test registration, the method `registerVersions` can throw `EmptyVersionArrayPassed`, `SelectedVersionNotFound` or `ProbabilitySumIncorrect` errors.
+During an A/B test registration, the method `registerVersions` can throws `EmptyVersionArrayPassed`, `SelectedVersionNotFound` or `ProbabilitySumIncorrect` errors.

 Also methods `getSelectedVersion` and `isVersionSelected` can throw `SelectedVersionNotFound` error.